Applications for academic year 2022-2023 will open from February 1st, 2022 to May 4th, 2022.

 Check that the complementary health insurance you choose offers a civil liability valid for both your private and student life.
 That way, you'll be covered on your place of study and the place of your internship.
 The civil liability insurance is now offered by most banks, in addition to major insurance companies.
 We suggest that you inquire at the bank when you open your bank account in France.
-A copy of your insurance may be required by a company where you do an internship.
+A copy of your insurance will be required by a company where you do an internship.

 We totally support and follow students willing to make the most of the courses provided by each curriculum, as long as they hold the 60 ECTS required to validate the year.
 According to your background and training plan, this issue can be discussed during the recruitment interview.
 The AIRE Master is a program designed for each participant to make the most of an interdisciplinary approach targeting scientific, pedagogical and digital challenges, and we are here to help you design your relevant path through it.

 Many internship proposals are offered to our students during their schooling.

 AIRE Master students have access to these proposals through the dedicated Opportunities database of the CRI.